SEVA77/awesome-browser-containers/README.md

 - [click-to-contain](https://gitlab.com/NamingThingsIsHard/firefox/click-to-contain) - Makes a random containers for new links you click, from tracking-heavy sites like reddit.
 - [sea containers](https://addons.mozilla.org/en-US/firefox/addon/sea-containers) - Gives you a sidebar for managing containerized tabs.
 - [Sync](https://addons.mozilla.org/en-US/firefox/addon/containers-sync) - Will let you re-open tabs on other computers.
+- [Easy Container Shortcuts](https://addons.mozilla.org/en-US/firefox/addon/easy-container-shortcuts/) - Provides nine easy keyboard shortcuts to open new tabs on different containers: Ctrl+Shift+[1-9] / or Alt+Shift+[1-9] on OSx.
+- [Sticky Window Containers](https://addons.mozilla.org/en-US/firefox/addon/sticky-window-containers/) - Tabs open in the same container as the first tab in the window.
+- [Open external links in a container](https://addons.mozilla.org/en-US/firefox/addon/open-url-in-container/) - This extension enables support for opening links in specific containers using custom protocol handler.
+It works for terminal, OS shortcuts and regular HTML pages.

 ## Chrome